Group-extensive embeddings into Fra\"iss\'e structures and stationary weak independence relations: Introduction

 As a consequence of \Cref{Ka implies extensible}, in order to provide positive examples to answer \Cref{qn extensible}, it suffices to produce \Fr structures $M$ which have \Ka functors.
 In \cite{KM17} a wide variety of examples of \Fr structures with \Ka functors were already given: those with free amalgamation (\cite[Theorem 2.12]{KM17}), the rational Urysohn space, the countable atomless Boolean algebra, the random poset, the random lattice, the random semilattice, the random digraph and the random tournament.

-\begin{rem} The reader may wonder if in fact all embeddings are extensive.
-To see that this is not the case, let $M$ be the random graph and $A$ a countably infinite anticlique.
-Let $v \in M$.
-Using the extension property of $M$, there is an embedding $f : A \to M$ such that the set $C = \{u \in f(A) \mid u \sim v\}$ is infinite/coinfinite in $f(A)$.
-As there are continuum-many infinite/coinfinite subsets of $f(A)$ and $M \setminus f(A)$ is countable, there is an infinite/coinfinite subset $C' \sub f(A)$ such that there is no $w \in M$ with $C' = \{u \in f(A) \mid u \sim w\}$.
-Then any automorphism of $f(A)$ sending $C$ to $C'$ does not extend to an automorphism of $M$. \end{rem}
+\begin{rem} The reader may wonder if in fact all embeddings are $\circ$-extensive.
+We show that this is not the case for the random graph, denoted by $M$.
+As $M$ is universal for countable graphs, it contains a graph $A \cup \{v\}$ with $v \notin A$ where $A$ is an infinite anticlique and the set $C = \{u \in A \mid u \sim v\}$ is infinite/coinfinite in $A$.
+As there are continuum-many infinite/coinfinite subsets of $A$ and $M \setminus A$ is countable, there is an infinite/coinfinite subset $C' \sub A$ such that there is no $w \in M$ with $C' = \{u \in A \mid u \sim w\}$.
+Then any automorphism of $A$ sending $C$ to $C'$ does not extend to an automorphism of $M$, so we have produced an embedding of a countably infinite anticlique into $M$ which is not $\circ$-extensive. \end{rem}

+\begin{rem} There are a number of occurrences in the literature of notions related to $\circ$-extensive embeddings, with varying terminology.
+We survey some of these here in an attempt to clarify terminology for the reader.

+In the recent paper \cite{BK26}, Barto{\v{s}} and Kubi{\'{s}} define that an embedding $e : X \to Y$ is ``extensible" if, for each $h \in \Aut(X)$, there is $\tld{h} \in \Aut(Y)$ with $\tld{h} \circ e = e \circ h$.
+In our context where $X = A$ and $Y = M$ is a \Fr structure, this means that each automorphism of $e(A)$ extends to an automorphism of $M$, without assuming that group composition is preserved.
+As such, this is a weaker notion than the notion of \emph{$\circ$-extensive embedding} used in the present paper.
+In \cite{HKO11}, the authors define that $X \sub Y$ is ``symmetrically embedded" in $Y$ if each automorphism of $X$ extends to an automorphism of $Y$: this is the same as the ``extensible" notion of Barto{\v{s}} and Kubi{\'{s}} for the inclusion $X \hookrightarrow Y$.
+The same notion of symmetric embedding also appears for the specific case of graphs in \cite{GK11} (where it is unnamed but denoted by $\sub^A$).

+Our notion of \emph{$\circ$-extensive embedding} appears in \cite[Definition 3.1]{KS95} (and in \cite[Section 1.1]{GK11} in the case of graphs), where it is called a ``bi-embedding".
+(Note that \cite[Definition 3.1]{KS95} has a typo: there should be an $=$ sign before $\Theta$.)